 You can watch the following video or read the written tutorial below.

-A BLDC motor consist of two main parts, a stator and a rotor.
+A brushless motor (BLDC) consist of two main parts, a stator and a rotor.
 For this illustration the rotor is a permanent magnet with two poles, while the stator consists of coils arranged as shown in the picture below.

 So if we apply the appropriate current, the coil will generate a magnetic field that will attract the rotors permanent magnet.
 Now if we activate each coil one after another the rotor will keep rotating because of the force interaction between permanent and the electromagnet.